 Wooden legs on tables and chairs may seem like an appetizing toy for a bored or listless pup.
 Instead of getting angry with them, try redirecting their attention to an appropriate chew toy or treat.
 Keeping plenty of dog-friendly items on hand can help minimize the chances of damage.
 Puppies need to chew 5-7 hours per day, so set them up for chewing on their toys by rewarding them by doing so and not being a reactive dog parent by getting mad when they are doing their best to meet their doggy need when teething or out of boredom.

 Dogs need a safe place to retreat to when things get overwhelming.
 Whether your pet is destroying furniture out of boredom, nervousness or plain old shedding, giving them a dedicated place to call their own can make a huge difference.
 Invest in a comfortable, high-quality dog bed that will last for several years.
 If you have a puppy, be sure to get one that will accommodate your dog’s expected adult size.
 A safe place for your pet can be in several rooms- the bedroom, living room and your study.
 If the space is too large for your dog (rescue or puppy) there may be accidents such pooping, peeing or separation anxiety.

 Teach Your Dog Some Manners

 Dogs view rules as a positive thing.
 As pack animals, they like structure and knowing what to do in a given situation.
 So, go ahead and set them up for success by providing some basic training on your own or with the assistance of a professional trainer.
+If you’re moving from the suburbs to the city, additions to your dogs training commands may be required.
 Start by making sure they know their name and respond every time you call it.
 You are looking for direct eye contact from the dog.
 Once you have that, these commands may help you control unwanted and destructive behavior:

 - Leave it – for when you don’t want a dog to pick up, chew on or play with a certain object